oroinc/documentation/backend/configuration/annotation/config-field.rst

 * **title_field** - Indicates what custom text field is part of search result title.

+* **immutable** *boolean* - is used to prohibit changing the searchable association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 ``security``
 ~~~~~~~~~~~~

 Attributes that using to set up :ref:`security <backend-security-bundle-intro>` functionality.

 * **permissions** *string* - The following permissions are supported for fields: VIEW, EDIT.

+* **immutable** *boolean* - is used to prohibit changing the security association state (regardless of whether it is enabled or not) for the entity.
+If TRUE, then the current state cannot be changed.

 ``view``
 ~~~~~~~~